davidwesst/davidwesst.github.io/src/blog/ie-on-reddit-highlight-reel/index.md

 ---

 title: IE on Reddit - Highlight Reel
 tags:
   - ie
-  - internet explorer
+  - internet-explorer
 social_image: bvbik2tccaawex1.jpg
-date: "2014-08-15T06:43:19"
+date: 2014-08-15T06:43:19
-description: "To me, this is IamA (I am a something ask me anything) is historic with web platforms."
+description: To me, this is IamA (I am a something ask me anything) is historic with web platforms.

 ---

 To me, this is IamA (I am a _something_ ask me anything) is historic with web platforms.